Where to Skate: Manhattan South

 East Midtown Waterfront:

+The last access at the north is at East 37th St., as the next four blocks of rebuilt pier to the north do not (currently) lead anywhere.
 At 37th (Glick Park), one has to pass through a low underpass to reach the street and to get over to First Ave.
-Watch out for traffic at the underpass because there is traffic coming off the FDR and space is tight.
+Watch out for traffic at the underpass because the traffic on the FDR access roads is fast and sightlines are bad.

 Downtown (Below Houston St.)